 |Over 500||$50 each||60%|

-Clients that purchase 501+ enrollments receive additional support services:
+Clients that purchase over 500 enrollments receive additional support services:

-- Enrollment period extended from twelve to eighteen months.
+- Enrollment period extended from 12 to 18 months.

 - Direct enrollment of participants into public and/or private cohorts.

-- Certificates of completion automatically issued to participants that pass the course.
+- Certificates automatically issued for participants that pass the course.